unacau/kapture/docs/MCP_USAGE.md

 - `tabId` (string, required): Target tab ID
 - `selector` (string, required): CSS selector of element to click

+**Performance Note:** This tool may experience delays when the Kapture DevTools panel is not the active tab.
+For best performance, keep the Kapture panel selected in Chrome DevTools.

 ### kapturemcp_hover
 Hover over a page element.

 **Parameters:**
 - `tabId` (string, required): Target tab ID
 - `selector` (string, required): CSS selector of element to hover

+**Performance Note:** This tool may experience delays when the Kapture DevTools panel is not the active tab.
+For best performance, keep the Kapture panel selected in Chrome DevTools.

 ### kapturemcp_fill
 Fill an input field with text.